If you’re curious about hydroponics but don’t want to invest in a large-scale, complex system, you’ve still got options!

 Although a hydroponic system is soilless, it still utilizes a growing medium to anchor the plant roots.

-Rock wool (like this brand on Amazon) is a very popular medium in hydroponics.
+Rock wool is a very popular medium in hydroponics.
 It consists of melted volcanic rock that has been extruded into a matrix of small fibers.

 Hydroponic growers usually use rock wool in cube form, like this: